nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ------------------------------------------------------------------------------------------------------------
 Enter location of the first activity of the day:
 * e2
-Enter location of the next activity of the day:
+Enter location of the next activity of the day: (Enter "end" to stop)
 * e7
-Enter location of the next activity of the day:
+Enter location of the next activity of the day: (Enter "end" to stop)
 * ea
-Enter location of the next activity of the day:
+Enter location of the next activity of the day: (Enter "end" to stop)
 * end
 ------------------------------------------------------------------------------------------------------------
 Got it!
 Successfully added MONDAY's schedule!